npalomin/madeinlondon/README.md

 ---
 ## Planning new urban manufacturing

-Does manufacturing belong in mixed-use urban developments?
-Using space syntax to rethink planning assumptions of the ‘good city’
+*Does manufacturing belong in mixed-use urban developments?
+Using space syntax to rethink planning assumptions of the ‘good city'.*

 ### Data download links
 https://data.london.gov.uk/dataset/strategic-industrial-location-points-london-plan-consultation-2009